Central Bureau of Investigation (CBI) Recruitment Details

 5. In 1953, an Enforcement Wing was added to the SPE to deal with offences under the Import and Export Control Act.
 With the passage of time, more and more cases under laws other than Prevention of Corruption Act and violations of Import and Export Control Act also came to be entrusted to the SPE.
 In fact, by 1963 SPE was authorised to investigate offences under 91 different sections of Indian Penal Code and 16 other Central Acts besides offences under the Prevention of Corruption Act 1947.

 6. A growing need was felt for a Central Police Agency at disposal of the Central Government which could investigate not only cases of bribery and corruption, but also violation of Central fiscal laws, major frauds relating to Government of India departments, public joint stock companies, passport frauds, crimes on the high seas, crimes on the Airlines and serious crimes committed by organised gangs and professional criminals.
-Therefore, the Government of India set up Central Bureau of Investigation by a resolution dated 1st April, 1963 with the following divisions:
+Therefore, the Government of India set up CBI by a resolution dated 1st April, 1963 with the following divisions:

 i.
 Investigation & Anti Corruption Division (Delhi Special Police Establishment)